 As it happens, first class seats 1A, 1K, 2D and 2G all face backwards, rather than forwards – and while the sensation is certainly different during take-off and landing, the journey itself otherwise feels the same, so we'd not choose one direction over the other.

-You're then free to dine as and when you like – so if you'd rather get some work done or catch some shut-eye first, that's easily done.
+Following the silver tray service before take-off, the crew are quick to offer an apéritif after wheels-up: in this case, a classic Vodka Martini with the appropriate nibbles: You're then free to dine as and when you like – so if you'd rather get some work done or catch some shut-eye first, that's easily done.

 When you are ready to enjoy a meal, there's a trained inflight chef at your beck and call who can work to customise plates to your liking, can create new and not-on-the-menu dishes from the pantry ingredients available on board and can even assemble a tasting menu just for you.